Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: Physician Mortgage Programs BC

-How long does the mortgage approval process take?
+How long does the Mortgage approval process take?

-• Complex / self-employed: 5–14 days typical
+• Complex / Self-Employed: 3–7 days typical

-• Speed depends on documentation readiness
+• Speed depends on documentation readiness, appraisal reports, lender volumes and other mitigating factors

 Coming Soon